Nicolab/node-ipc-events/README.md

   console.log(data.hello); // Hello from "a"!
 }

-b.once('say-hello', myCallback);
+// Add listener, defined to be triggered "once" b.once('say-hello', myCallback);

-// myCallback() invoked and the listener is removed a.send('say-hello', {
+// myCallback() is invoked and the listener is removed a.send('say-hello', {
   hello: 'Hello from "a"!'
 });

-// myCallback() not called, it is no longer listening event a.send('say-hello', {
+// myCallback() is not called because it is no longer listening on this event a.send('say-hello', {
   hello: 'Hello from "a"!'
 });